The Precise 5-Axis CNC Milling techniques that our machine shop utilizes will greatly satisfy various industries.

 Precise CNC Milling Supports College Of Engineering

-P4Swiss/Lindel CNC Machining has received the opportunity to support The University of Arizona’s College of Engineering Baja Racing team.
+P4Swiss/Lindel CNC Machining has received the opportunity to support the University of Arizona’s College of Engineering team.

-The Baja race will consist of engineering students that will design and build a single seat car.
-This racing vehicle will be built for an off-road course and should be manufactured with reliability, in order to successfully sustain maintainability.
-The engineering students must efficiently function as a team, in order to effectively design, fabricate and compete with their unique Baja vehicle.
+At the University of Arizona, engineering students design and build a racing vehicle that is referred to as the Arizona Wildcat Formula car.
+This racing vehicle will be built for an off-road course.
+Therefore, each component should be manufactured to guarantee reliability and dependability, in order to successfully sustain maintainability.
+The engineering students must efficiently function as a team, in order to effectively design, fabricate and compete with their unique racing vehicle.

-With our 5-axis mill, we are able to sponsor one of the engineering teams.
-Our machine shop efficiently manufactured a gas pedal/accelerator, utilizing our precise 5-axis CNC mill machinery.
-Our machine shop was able to donate our making of the gas pedal/accelerator to the engineering team.
-Thus, our Precise CNC Milling process for the gas pedal would need to efficiently meet their expectations, in order to accurately sustain the race.
+We are able to sponsor one of the engineering teams, utilizing our 5-axis CNC mill.
+Our machine shop efficiently manufactured a gas pedal/accelerator with our precise 5-axis CNC mill machinery.
+This machined component had to efficiently meet the expectations that are required to accurately sustain the race.
+We were able to donate our making of the gas pedal/accelerator to the engineering team.

 P4Swiss/Lindel Engineering can routinely produce quality parts, utilizing all types of materials – such as titanium, brass, copper, plastics, steel, stainless steel and other exotic alloys.
 Our team of machinists regularly machine precise and highly detailed parts for various types of projects, exceeding the expectations of many industries – such as aerospace CNC, medical CNC, military CNC and optical CNC.